idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-1)
 ##### 1(Genesis).1:24-25 Good

-[/24 God said, “Let the earth produce living creatures after their kind, livestock, creeping things, and animals of the earth after their kind;” and it was so.
+<blockquote><span class="bbq">/24 God said, “Let the earth produce living creatures after their kind, livestock, creeping things, and animals of the earth after their kind;” and it was so.
 25 God made the animals of the earth after their kind, and the livestock after their kind, and everything that creeps on the ground after its kind.
 God saw that it was good./</span></blockquote>

 I've already commented on most of the features earlier that are repeated here.
 It's worth noting that "good" is being used in a sense similar to what Jesus says that only God is good, though it might not imply total perfection per se, but as good as a finite created entity can be (that all such created entities were, at the time), since they still had the potential to fall.
 Words, of course, can be used in a wide range of senses, and Jesus wasn't saying that relative senses of good can't be used.